SeniorDesign2023/BlockHeads/status/status2.md

 5. Changes/deviations: The only change from initial pitch document is that we will be developing an Android application instead of a website since we believe that will make our product more user-friendly.

 6. Confidence:
 We are confident in our product.

+(Please see the WyoCourses for meeting notes that further detail. https://uwyo.instructure.com/groups/184674/files?preview=79305198 )

-7. Group dynamics:
+8. Group dynamics:
 Our team is working great together.
 We are actively seeking solutions and ideas for our product and each member is taking actions to fulfill their role.